Skip to main content Skip to main navigation

 Arrangement

 The collection is arranged alphabetically by subject.
-Ephemera from similar sources are grouped under one subject heading (i.e. "Banks" and "Restaurants"), with sub-categories for each establishment, person, or organization.
+Ephemera from similar sources are grouped under one subject heading (i.e. "Banks" and "Restaurants"), with sub-categories for each establishment, person, or organization as needed.

 Scope and Contents